FAQ Georgetown Energy Contracts

 In addition to preparing for city growth, a few other factors have led to the excess in power supply:

 The City clears excess power to the market.
 Because of the lower energy market costs, the City is clearing excess power at prices below the contracted rate.
 That will change when prices for power increase.
-In the meantime, the City is adjusting the original power strategy.
+In the meantime, the City is adjusting the original strategy.

 6. Don’t the energy contracts provide a fixed energy cost?